jebif/reprohackathon-jobim2024/README.md

 ## Repositories presentation

 - *exercises/* : contains the corrections to the Nextflow and Snakemake exercises
-- *program/* : JeBiFJOBIM 2024 program
+- *program/* : JeBiF@JOBIM 2024 program
-- *resources/* : contains course materials
+- *resources/* : contains the course materials
 - *workflow/* : contains a sample workflow for the hackathon as well as the instructions

 ## References